nikl881/food-delivery-app/README.md

 ![Welcome](https://raw.githubusercontent.com/nikl881/food-delivery-app/master/sushi.jpg)

+## Travis CI Build status

 [![Build Status](https://travis-ci.org/nikl881/food-delivery-app.svg?branch=master)](https://travis-ci.org/nikl881/food-delivery-app)

-Used in this project:

-Sessions in Django, which allow us to keep track of the 'state' between the site and a particular user's browser.
-Stripe, which is a tool for Internet commerce that allows both private individuals and businesses to accept payments.
-You will learn how to integrate it into a Django app.
-Amazon Web Services is a subsidiary of amazon.com that provides on-demand cloud computing platforms to individuals and companies.
-You will learn how to integrate their simple cloud storage service (S3) into your Django project and use it to serve your static and media files.

 ## Sushi Delivery Express

-The Sushi Delivery Express project is a 'take-away' webapp to select and order Sushi dishes.
-The general purpose of this website is the fooddelivery function.
+The Sushi Delivery Express project is a 'take-away' webapp to select sushi from the menu and order dishes using customer adres- and billing information.
+The general purpose of this website is to select and purchase sushi dishes.
 The chosen design and layoutstyle is a typical asian order delivery webapp with a clear function and usability.
-This data-driven website is dynamic in nature, this means that the user of the website can create an account, update account settings, order en checkout using the cart function.<br/>
+This data-driven website is dynamic in nature, this means that the user of the website can create an account, update account settings, order food en checkout using the cart and checkout function.
-The user also can search dishes from the order page.
+The user also can search for dishes based on name criterea inside the order page.
 The website is fitted for mobile, tablet and desktop (fully responsive).